Gustav-Magnussen/CTFTeam5/Lab05/Main.md

 ![image](https://user-images.githubusercontent.com/70077872/167387362-d4e82870-b257-4335-8acb-e25c97628496.png)

 The `run_files.sh` is just a script that enter the script folder, runs the file(s) with python3, and removes it afterwards.
-Here, we can put in a file run as the user to try to gain access to the user account:
+Here, we can put in a file which is ran as the user to try to gain access to the user account:

 ![image](https://user-images.githubusercontent.com/70077872/167388008-555a28ea-6279-40cc-841b-08f8c5f108c5.png)